-Test Automation engineers discuss the Behaviour driven development processes for an e-Health project
+Test Automation engineers discuss the BDD processes for an e-Health project

 Figure 1: shows the number of defects before and after BDD integration to the project

 This is an expensive approach and not one that’s particularly effective.
 Now that we’ve experienced its advantages, we try to use the BDD approach on every project.

 Our latest project, which is connected to e-Health system development, had more than 15 IT companies involved in the development process.
 Programmers and test engineers were working intensely on hundreds of screens, services and sub-systems.
 The project’s challenges included new functionality development, integration with backend services, and regular planned deployments, in addition to urgent maintenance releases.

 Figure 2: UI automate cost and effectiveness chart

 Realization and launch of this type of system would have been simply impossible without full system coverage, not only in terms of unit tests but also in terms of integration UI tests.
 The result of our consultation with the client and the other development teams was a decision to start working on UI automation tests.
 Four of Diatom’s QA automation engineers worked on test scenarios and tests for 8 months.